Knowles223/BIOL3070--Knowles-/Warm-up-mosquitoes-Knowles.md

 ## Question

-During this study we were hoping to discover what types of birds are more likely to conduct the WNV in the Salt Lake City area?
+During this study we were seeking to discover what types of birds are more likely to conduct the WNV in the Salt Lake City area?

 ## Hypothesis

-We hypothesize that based on data collected that the house finch will be the main host for the WNV from samples collected within the Salt Lake City area.
+We hypothesize that based on data collected, that the house finch will be the main host for the WNV from samples collected within the Salt Lake City area.

 ## Prediction

-If if our hypothesis is true then we will predict that the areas with the highest count of WNV will be in areas that also have the highest number of house finches.
+If the hypothesis is proven to be true then we will find that the areas with the highest count of WNV will be in areas that also have the highest number of House Finches.

 # METHODS

-1. Samples of mosquitoes were collected from the traps set at various locations across the Salt Lake City area.
-2. The mosquito samples were then sent to our class where we ran PCR to amplify the DNA strands that had the COi gene to determine where the mosquito’s blood meal came from.
+Samples of mosquitoes were collected from the traps set at various locations across the Salt Lake City area.
+The mosquito samples were then sent to our class where we ran PCR to amplify the DNA strands that had the COi gene to determine where the mosquito’s blood meal came from.
-3. These are the steps of the PCR ran in class and in the lab

-- The first step I observed in the demo involved placing the master mix into the vials to be run through the PCR process.
+These are the steps of the PCR ran in class and in the lab.
+The first step I observed in the demo involved placing the master mix into the vials to be run through the PCR process.
 We also have positive and negative samples.
 The positive sample contains DNA with a known sequence, allowing us to compare it with the other samples we run.
 The negative sample is typically just water and contains no DNA, allowing us to ensure there were no contaminants.
 The next step was adding the DNA samples to the master mix.
-- The next couple of steps are run in a lab, which we weren’t able to see in class.
+The next couple of steps are run in a lab, which we weren’t able to see in class.
 These steps include denaturation, which occurs when the DNA is separated into single strands.
 Annealing, which is when the primers are inserted, this targets the specific sequence.
 Extension, where the polymerase adds new nucleotides to the target strands, creating new strands of DNA.
-- The reagents used are template DNA, which is the sample inserted that we aim to replicate.
+The reagents used are template DNA, which is the sample inserted that we aim to replicate.
 Primers are used to mark where the copying should start.
 The following reagent would be loose nucleotides, which is what allow the new strands to be made.
 Some enzymes are also used to help build the new DNA strands.

-4. After the PCR was successfully ran it was put into A’s, T’s, C’s and G’s.
+After the PCR was successfully ran it was put into A’s, T’s, C’s and G’s.
 These sequences for each sample was then ran in BLASTn.
 The types of organisms that the blood meals came from were inserted into the datasheet.

-5. The final step was analyzing the data to determine if the house finch acted as the main host for WNV in the Salt Lake City area.
-6. Once the data was collected it was inserted into a data sheet and analyzed using a bar plot (for visual analysis) then also inserted into a statistical test to determine if the observations we observed in the bar plot were statistically significant.
+The final step was analyzing the data to determine if the house finch acted as the main host for WNV in the Salt Lake City area.
+Once the data was collected it was inserted into a data sheet and analyzed using a bar plot (for visual analysis) then also inserted into a statistical test to determine if the observations we observed in the bar plot were statistically significant.
+The bar plot was created in R using the built-in statistical package.
+The tools used for making this bar plot were the blood meal and WNV data sheets.
+The statistical models that were used were descriptive statistics that allows us to see the summed counts, and also the data visualization to create the bar plot.
+The significance test that was run to analyze the data was summary(glm1) and summary(glm2).
+The test for summary(glm1) was to look at the number of House Finches and see if this can be used to predict the number of positive tests for WNV.
+To test this a generalized linear model function was used with the model type being a logistic regression.
+The test for summary(glm2) was to look at the total House Finch rates and whether this has an impact on the positivity rate.
+To test this a generalized linear model function was used with the model type being a linear regression.

 ## 1st Analysis - Barplot

-In the first analysis was run to compare the number of mosquito blood meals that came from locations without any WNV-positive pools and the locations that had one or more WNV-positive pools for each host species that was tested.

 ``` r
 ## import counts_matrix: data.frame with column 'loc_positives' (0/1) and host columns 'host_*'